claesenm/optunity/docs/user/solvers/particle_swarm.rst

 Particle Swarm Optimization
 ============================

+.. include:: /global.rst

+This solver is implemented in |api-pso|.

 Particle swarm optimization (PSO) is a heuristic optimization technique.
 It simulates a set of particles (candidate solutions) that are moving aroud in the search-space [PSO2010]_, [PSO2002]_.